-If you have been diagnosed with something without a known cause like MS, ALS, Rheumatoid Arthritis, Fibromyalgia, Neuropathy, Lupus, Crohn’s, Parkinson’s, Chronic Migraine or any Mental Health Disorder you might have Lyme disease and/or CIRS.
+If you have been diagnosed with something without a known cause like MS, ALS, Rheumatoid Arthritis, Fibromyalgia, Neuropathy, Lupus, Crohn’s, Parkinson’s, Chronic Migraine or any Mental Health Disorder (Depression, Anxiety, Bipolar) you might have Lyme disease and/or CIRS.
 Please read about testing here .
 Treat the CAUSE and you can possibly heal!

 I hope you enjoy my blog.